levon003/HealthBlogRec/README.md

 # HealthBlogRec

-A recommendation system for peer health blogs.
+HealthBlogRec is a recommendation system for peer health blogs.

+A placeholder repository for an under-review research paper based on recommending health blogs.